A Short History of the Arms of Trinity College School, Port Hope, Ontario

 Perhaps the best-known version was drawn by Toronto artist Alexander Scott Carter in 1959.

-Scott Carter’s version is sculpted on the north wall of the library.
+A sculpture of Scott Carter’s version may be seen on the library.

 In 1992, TCS got a new coat of arms.
 The full version of these arms can be seen on the wall of the lower gym, and on bookplates in the library.